re1gn182/re1gn182.github.io/_posts/2026-04-15-what-im-building.md

 - security labs and writeups
 - Linux/server work
 - web redesigns and personal site cleanup
-- infrastructure projects that are actually fun to document
+- infrastructure projects that are actually "fun" to document

-I wanted the site to be simple to update, which is why Jekyll makes way more sense than managing every page by hand.
+I wanted the site to be simple to update, which is why Jekyll makes way more sense than managing every page by hand / html.